ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 Lets explain this with an example:

-Consider two random variables $X $ and$Y$  defined as follows:
+Consider two random variables $X$ and $Y$  defined as follows:

 - A random variable $𝑋$ with $𝐸[𝑋]=0$ and $𝐸[𝑋^3]=0$, e.g. normal random variable with zero mean.
 - Take $𝑌=𝑋^2$.

-Now it is clear the $X $ and$Y$ are dependent, now lets look the covariance of both
+Now it is clear the $X$ and $Y$ are dependent, now lets look the covariance of both

 $$